 One of the questions asked of respondents was whether they used analytics technology?
 Only 58% of marketers had said yes, compared to 71% of IT professionals.
 About 58% of marketers had also added that they calculated lifetime values (LTV) for customers based on in-app behaviors versus as many as 68% of IT professionals.

-Mobile analytics involves the collection of user data, studying the metrics to understand customer intent, and then initiating such action as necessary to engage and retain the customer.
+Mobile data analytics involves the collection of user data, studying the metrics to understand customer intent, and then initiating such action as necessary to engage and retain the customer.
 The tech focuses largely on analytics for mobile and Enterprise apps, although it does include the mobile web.

 In the Adobe survey, some 68% of marketers also said they measured customer levels of engagement on mobile and use over time, versus 81% of IT professionals.
 69% of marketers and 84% of IT professionals also admitted that in their opinion, mobile apps were important to any marketing strategy.
 About 81% and 88%, respectively, said mobile websites were “extremely or very important.”